wangziqi2013/wangziqi2013.github.io/_posts/2020-07-01-residual-cache.markdown

 **Lowlight:**

-1. Writing quality and presentation of ideas are extremely low
+1. Writing quality and presentation of ideas are extremely low.

+2. The original paper seems to suggest that the first 32 bytes of a full line be stored in the conventional LLC.
+   This, however, artificially biases against the higher 32 bytes, since accesses to these 32 bytes will always be misses.
+One of the solutions is to interleave words from the two halves based on the address of the block to "randomize" offset of words that are always present.

 This paper proposes residual cache, a LLC design that features lower area and power overhead compared with conventional set-associative caches.
 This paper points out that as the size of the LLC increases, the resulting higher power consumption